Pope/Douglas Solid Waste operates a fully integrated solid waste, recycling, pollution prevention and outreach/education system.

 Dumping unused hazardous wastes in the trash or down the drain can cause safety, operational and environmental problems.

-PDSWM operates a Materials Recycling Facility (MRF).
+Pope/Douglas operates a Material Recovery Facility (MRF).
 The facility is was added in 2003 for the purpose of removing some recyclables, hazardous and problem items from the delivered trash prior to being incinerated at the Waste to Energy (WTE) Facility.
 The MRF runs two shifts Monday-Friday and occasional Saturday to efficiently pre-process the wastes that are delivered via waste haulers.

 Waste to Energy (WTE) Facility

 Pope/Douglas operates a Waste to Energy Facility (WTE).
 The facility was constructed in 1986 and began accepting waste in April of 1987.
 In 2011 a third combustion unit was added to the WTE Facility to meet the solid waste management needs of Pope and Douglas Counties.

 The WTE Facility is permitted to process 240 tons per day.
 It operates 24 hours per day, 365 days a year.
 The facility has a pit that is 20 feet deep where the industrial wastes and sorted wastes from the sorting facility are mixed together.
 A grapple picks up the waste and loads it into the incinerator where it is burned at 1,800F.
 During the incineration process 76,000 M pounds of steam, at 170 pounds of pressure, is generated.